labscript-suite/labscript-suite/README.md

 Aside from the maintenance branches described [below](#branching-modelstrategy), versions of the labscript suite packages are introspected at run-time using either the [importlib.metadata](importlib.metadata) library (regular installations) or [setuptools_scm](https://github.com/pypa/setuptools_scm) (developer installations).
 Thus any changes to an editable install will be traceable by local version numbers, e.g. editing the released version of a package with version  2.4.0 will result in 2.4.0dev1+gc28fe94, for example.
 This will help us diagnose issues users have with their editable installations.

-## Archival metadata
+## BitBucket archive

-Some repository metadata (such as pull request discussions) could not be migrated directly to GitHub.
+Some repository metadata (such as pull request discussions) could not be migrated directly from BitBucket to GitHub.
 As such, we have created an archived copy of everything that was on BitBucket.
 This includes:

 * Issues (as they appear on BitBucket);
 * Pull requests discussions;